BladeZhenLei/Post-Quantum-Cryptography/README.md

 \[H(Az-Tc \; mod \; q, \mu) = c,\]
 the latter holds for valid signatures because
 \[Az-Tc \equiv A(Sc+y)-ASc \equiv Ay \; mod \;q.\]
-\par
-Proposals such as BLISS [16] improve the running time by reducing the frequency of rejection in the last step, and a ring version with $k=n$ and $m=2n$ signs in under half a millisecond and is verified about 10 times faster.

 ## Supersingular Isogeny